jd1378/v-scroll-threshold/README.md

 ### notes

-v-scroll-threshold directive accepts an object with following properties:
+v-scroll-threshold directive has 2 modifiers (up, down) and accepts an object with following properties:

 #### `threshold` - number in px unit